lightning/bolts/07-routing-gossip.md

 destination to the source: only the amount required at the final destination is known initially.

-When calculating a route for an HTLC, the `expiry` and the fee both need to be considered: the `expiry` contributes to the time that funds will be unavailable on worst-case failure.
+When calculating a route for an HTLC, the `cltv-expiry-delta` and the fee both need to be considered: the `cltv-expiry-delta` contributes to the time that funds will be unavailable on worst-case failure.
 The tradeoff between these two is unclear, as it depends on the reliability of nodes.